-Principle 4: Safeguard integrity in corporate reporting
+Principle 4: Safeguard the integrity of corporate reports

-Audit Risk Management and Compliance Committee
+Audit, Risk Management and Compliance Committee

-As indicated earlier the Board has constituted an Audit Risk Management and Compliance Committee.
+As indicated earlier the Board has constituted an Audit, Risk Management and Compliance Committee.
 The Committee has a separate charter under which it operates.
-The charter is considered for amendment by the Directors annually.
-The main responsibilities of the Committee under the charter are to:

-Risk Management, internal control and compliance
+The charter is reviewed and considered for amendment by the Directors annually.
+The main responsibilities of the Committee under the charter are to assess the adequacy of the Company's risk management, internal control and compliance systems and maintain oversight of the financial reporting function, including undertaking the following: